 Grand Central Constellation Pegasus:

 3D Printed in Colored Sandstone, this little item can be used as a pendant, keychain, or decoration.
 I’ve used it in the past as a fancy tag for a gift.
 It features the constellation Pegasus from Grand Central’s sky ceiling.
+See it in 3D.

 Grand Central Snowflake:

 This snowflake ornament is modeled after the acorn motif found throughout Grand Central Terminal.
 Acorns are found throughout the Terminal as they were the adopted “crest” of the Vanderbilt family.
 This specific design can be found embellishing the ticket windows.
+See it in 3D.

 While 3D printing is already changing model railroading – Shapeways has a category devoted to it, and companies like Flexiscale are producing kits using parts fabricated on 3D printers – it is always fun to create something railroad related for the “real world.”
 Though 3D printing has immense promise in allowing the masses to fabricate things they could previously only imagine, and creating things that were previously impossible, it is also interesting to take an already functional object and make it more attractive.
 Suffice it to say, nobody was thinking about how pretty a railroad key would be when they were first designed.
 Now we can have both – a working key fit for Grand Central Terminal’s centennial.